Hello, Nice to Meet You!

 Kelsey Graham, LMFTA

-I grew up in Western Washington as part of a complex and diverse family system.
-These experiences helped me see the power of relational healing and greatly influenced my decision to become an LMFTA.
+I was born and raised in western Washington as part of a complex and diverse family system.
+Growing up like this showed me the impact of generational trauma and healing, which greatly influenced my decision to become a therapist.
 It has become part of my personal philosophy that relationships are the building blocks to a life well lived.
 This belief inspires me to help others navigate and improve the connections most important to them.

 Outside of being a therapist, I am a partner, daughter, sister, and friend.
-I’m queer and neurodivergent and have found these communities to be transformative to my growth.
+I’m a mixed-indigenous member of the Blackfeet tribe, queer, and neurodivergent.
+I have found these communities to be transformative to understanding myself and how I move through the world.
 When I’m not working i’m usually spending time outside with my chickens, going for walks, or working on the crafting project of the month.
-I am so proud to be able to offer this space and hope that if my work speaks to you, we can begin your journey to connection together.
+I am so proud to be able to offer this space and hope that if my work speaks to you, I can support you on your journey to connection.

 The Name Fen & Fir